Best things to do in San Ignacio

 Where to rent a car in San Ignacio?

-Loreto International Airport is the closest place to rent a car for your trip to San Ignacio.
+Loreto International Airport (LTO) is the closest place to rent a car for your trip to San Ignacio.
 My trusted go-to company for finding car rentals in Mexico is DiscoverCars, which has a good selection of car rentals at affordable rates.

 You can also add full Mexican insurance for your car rental for less than $10 per day when booking your car with DiscoverCars.